 1. Light Pollution

-That’s unfortunately the biggest enemy of astronomy.
+Light Pollution is unfortunately the biggest enemy of astronomy.
 Besides affecting many ecosystems and wasting energy, light pollution makes a dark sky filled with stars and deep sky objects a rare treat.
 For me, someone based in Greater Los Angeles, that means driving 1-2 hours towards locations deep in the mountains or deserts to glimpse the Milky Way in the sky.
 I need to drive longer than 2 hours to get to true dark sites with little to no light pollution.

 “I don’t want to waste the gas!”
 “Can’t you pick a location that’s closer!?”
 “But the kids have school, I don’t want them up late!”
 The bottom line is for most people, the location is too far away and too late at night to drive there and back.